Diocese of Tulsa: 1972 to present

 Pope Paul VI erected the Diocese of Tulsa on December 13, 1972, removing eastern Oklahoma from what became the Archdiocese of Oklahoma City.
-The pope named Monsignor Bernard Ganter as the first bishop of Tulsa.
+The pope named Bernard Ganter of the Diocese of Galvaston as the first bishop of Tulsa.
 He served in Tulsa for four years before being named bishop of the Diocese of Beaumont.

-The next bishop of Tulsa was Reverend Eusebius J. Beltran from the Diocese of Atlanta, appointed by Pope John Paul II in 1978.
-Most notable among his charity work were his efforts to assist persons in need, including unwed mothers, HIV/AIDS victims, homeless families, and women who had just been released from prison.
+The next bishop of Tulsa was Eusebius J. Beltran from the Diocese of Atlanta, appointed in 1978.
 Beltran was appointed archbishop of Oklahoma City in 1992.